basf/pyTEM/README.md

 This technique can be useful when speed is an issue, or when it's best-practice to restrict unnecessary control.
  Custom interfaces can be created by including only the required mixins.
-For example, if you need stage and beam-blanker controls but nothing else, you want to use an instance of the following limited interface:
+For example, if you need stage and beam-blanker controls but nothing else, you may want to use an instance of the following limited interface:
 ```
 import comtypes.client as cc